How to Finalize Your Adoption in Massachusetts

-The last step of the Massachusetts adoption process is adoption finalization.
+The last step of adoption in Massachusetts is adoption finalization.
 When finalization occurs, your child officially becomes a legal and permanent member of your family.

-In between the moment when your child is placed with you and the moment when the final decree of adoption is issued in an adoption finalization in Massachusetts, the following steps must first take place:
+In between the moment when your child is placed with you and the moment when the final decree of adoption is issued for adoption in Massachusetts, the following steps must first take place: